Kmart: 1980s: Last Kresge stores

 Until November 1990, when it was passed by Walmart, Kmart was the second-largest retailer in the United States, after Sears.
 In the late 1980s and into the 1990s, the corporate office shifted much of its focus from the Kmart stores to other companies it had acquired or created, such as Sports Authority, Builders Square, and Waldenbooks.

 Blue Light Special

-The Blue Light Special was a sale promotion within the store for a short period within store hours only.
-It was advertised using a rotating blue light, in the same style a police car used, and was announced over the store public address system with the phrase "attention Kmart shoppers", a phrase which became a pop culture reference.
-The original concept for the Blue Light Special was a limited-time offer to sell slower-moving merchandise.
-The sale was first introduced in 1965 and was retired in 1991.
+The Blue Light Special was an in-store sales promotion that lasted for a short period during regular hours.
+It was advertised using a rotating blue light, similar to the style used on police cars, and announced over the public address system with the phrase "Attention, Kmart shoppers", which eventually became a pop culture reference.
+The original concept was a limited-time offer to sell slower-moving merchandise.
+First introduced in 1965, the promotion was retired in 1991.

-In the 2000s, Kmart periodically brought back the Blue Light Special.
+Kmart periodically brought back the Blue Light Special during the 2000s.
 It was started in 2001, discontinued in 2002, briefly revived in 2005, revived again on Saturdays in 2009 (offering surprise hour-long sales on selected merchandise) and for a final time in November 2015.